COVID-19 Search Trends in 2022: Snapshots From the Age of Omicron

 Demand for COVID tests in the U.S. is higher than ever, as people try to keep themselves and others safe by determining their infectiousness.
 Our hypothesis is that between the Omicron variant, the holidays, requirement for travel, and possible return to work requirements could all be contributing to these trends.

 Testing cost is also a consideration.
 Early in the pandemic, the U.S. federal government limited the costs to consumers of COVID testing and treatment.
-According to the Department of Health and Human Services, the U.S. has made COVID tests be available to everyone, whether someone is insured or not, and it’s possible to get them free or at a low cost across the country.
-That being said, labs and testing facilities can charge whatever they want and price gouging continues to be a widespread concern.
+According to the Department of Health and Human Services, the U.S. has made to everyone, whether someone is insured or not, and it’s possible to get them free or at a low cost across the country.
+That being said, labs and testing facilities can charge whatever they want and continues to be a widespread concern.